mk3-14159/mk3-14159.github.io/docs/Knowledge/Miscellaneous/Meditation/index.md

 # [Meditation](https://en.wikipedia.org/wiki/Meditation)

 ### Objective
 A practice to cultivate [mindful](https://en.wikipedia.org/wiki/Mindfulness) state of being.
-While a lot of meditation techniques and deeply intertwined with [spirituality](https://en.wikipedia.org/wiki/Spirituality) and cultural traditions - the benefits of meditation have been scientifically proven to have [theraputic effects](https://news.harvard.edu/gazette/story/2018/04/harvard-researchers-study-how-mindfulness-may-change-the-brain-in-depressed-patients/).
+While a lot of meditation techniques and deeply intertwined with [spirituality](https://en.wikipedia.org/wiki/Spirituality) and cultural traditions - the benefits of meditation have been scientifically proven to have [therapeutic effects](https://news.harvard.edu/gazette/story/2018/04/harvard-researchers-study-how-mindfulness-may-change-the-brain-in-depressed-patients/).

 ---